ENOTO: Improving Offline-to-Online Reinforcement Learning with Q-Ensembles: Experiments

-\begin{itemize} \item[$\bullet$] \textbf{AWAC} \cite{nair2020awac}: an offline-to-online RL method that forces the policy to imitate actions with high advantage estimates in the dataset. \item[$\bullet$] \textbf{Balanced Replay} \cite{lee2022offline}: an offline-to-online RL method that trains an additional network to prioritize samples in order to effectively use new data as well as near-on-policy samples in the offline dataset. \item[$\bullet$] \textbf{PEX} \cite{zhang2023policy}: a recent offline-to-online RL method utilizing an offline policy within a policy set, expanding it with additional policies, and constructing a categorical distribution based on their values at the current state to select the final action. \item[$\bullet$] \textbf{IQL} \cite{kostrikov2021offline}: a representative RL algorithm demonstrating superior offline performance and enabling seamless online fine-tuning through direct parameter transfer. \item[$\bullet$] \textbf{SAC} \cite{haarnoja2018soft}: a SAC agent trained from scratch.
-This baseline highlights the benefit of offline-to-online RL, as opposed to fully online RL, in terms of learning efficiency. \item[$\bullet$] \textbf{Scratch}: training SAC-N + WeightedMinPair + SUNRISE online from scratch without offline pre-training, as opposed to our E2O framework. \end{itemize}
+\begin{itemize} \item \textbf{AWAC}~\cite{nair2020awac}: an offline-to-online RL method that forces the policy to imitate actions with high advantage estimates in the dataset. \item \textbf{BR}~\cite{lee2022offline}: an offline-to-online RL method that trains an additional network to prioritize samples in order to effectively use new data as well as near-on-policy samples in the offline dataset. \item \textbf{PEX}~\cite{zhang2023policy}: a recent offline-to-online RL method utilizing an offline policy within a policy set, expanding it with additional policies, and constructing a categorical distribution based on their values at the current state to select the final action. \item \textbf{Cal-QL}~\cite{nakamoto2023cal}: a recent offline-to-online RL method learning a conservative value function initialization that underestimates the value of the learned policy from offline data, while also being calibrated, in the sense that the learned Q-values are at a reasonable scale. \item \textbf{IQL}~\cite{kostrikov2021offline}: a representative RL algorithm demonstrating superior offline performance and enabling seamless online fine-tuning through direct parameter transfer. \item \textbf{SAC}~\cite{haarnoja2018soft}: a SAC agent trained from scratch.
+This baseline highlights the benefit of offline-to-online RL, as opposed to fully online RL, in terms of learning efficiency. \item \textbf{Scratch}: training SAC-N + WeightedMinPair + SUNRISE online from scratch without offline pre-training, as opposed to our ENOTO framework. \end{itemize}